Protocol on Witness Statements

 2. Paragraphs should be numbered sequentially and the statement should be paginated at the centre of the page footer in the form 'Page x of y'.

 3. Statements should always be provided to the Inquiry in a format that enables the text of the content to be searched, whether in Word or PDF format, and should not be watermarked.
 Draft statements should be provided to the Inquiry by email to the Solicitor, unless specified otherwise in the Rule 9 Request.
-Final form statements should be accompanied by a second copy, which should be the signed copy.
-This may be provided as an electronic scan.
+Two copies of the final form statement should be provided to the Inquiry: one signed and one unsigned.
+The signed copy may be provided as an electronic scan.
 The Inquiry suggests that witnesses or their legal representatives should retain the hard copy of the statement bearing the original signature.
-Final form statements should be uploaded to the Inquiry’s document management platform (the Inquiry team will provide further details in this regard at the appropriate time).
+In the absence of instructions to the contrary, final form statements should be uploaded to the Inquiry’s document sharing platform (the Inquiry team will provide further details in this regard at the appropriate time).

 4. Statements should be headed “[NUMBER e.g. ‘First’] Witness Statement of [WITNESS NAME]”.
 The statement must show the full name of the witness and the date on which the statement is signed on the front page.
 The statement should begin by setting out the date of the Rule 9 Request to which it responds and briefly summarising the topic which the statement covers.

-5. The Inquiry will allocate each witness an unique identifier which will be provided in any Rule 9 request issued by the Inquiry.
-The statement should include this unique reference number on the front page, as demonstrated in the Appendix.
+5. The Inquiry will allocate each witness a unique identifier which will be provided in any Rule 9 Request issued by the Inquiry.
+This unique identifier will be in the form “WITNXXXX”.
+The statement should include a ‘Statement No.’, which is this unique reference number followed by the number of the statement, on the front page, as demonstrated in the Appendix.
+The number of the statement will be ‘0100’ for first witness statements, ‘0200’ for second witness statements, and so on, so the ‘Statement No.’ for a witness’s first statement will be ‘WITNXXXX0100”.

 7. The statement should end with a Statement of Truth containing the words “I believe the content of this statement to be true” followed (in the signed copy) by the signature of the witness and the date of signature.

 a. if the document has not previously been disclosed to the Inquiry, the complete document must be provided as soon as possible, and exhibited to the statement.
-These documents should be provided to the Inquiry by means of upload to its document management system (about which more information will be provided nearer the date the draft statement is due);
+These documents should be provided to the Inquiry by means of upload to the Inquiry’s document sharing platform (about which more information will be provided nearer the date the draft statement is due).
+A witness statement will be given a URN that corresponds to the Statement No., as set out at paragraph 5, above (e.g. the first statement’s URN will be WITNXXXX0100, the second statement’s URN will be WITNXXXX0200 etc.).
+Documents provided by a witness will be given a URN that corresponds to their unique witness identifier and the statement (e.g. “WITNXXXX0101” would be given to the first document produced by a witness to the Inquiry);

-b. if the document has been previously disclosed to the Inquiry, the Inquiry’s Unique Reference Number (“URN”) assigned to the document by the Inquiry; should be included in the index (see (d), below);
+b. if the document has been previously disclosed to the Inquiry, the Inquiry’s Unique Reference Number (“URN”) assigned to the document by the Inquiry should be included in the body of the statement and in the index (see (d), below);

-d. the full title of the document should be given on the first occasion reference is made to it.
+c. the full title of the document should be given on the first occasion reference is made to it.
 After that first reference, an abbreviation will be sufficient.
-This should be followed by the exhibit number of the document in brackets, for example, “(WUIXXX_01/1)”.
-As set out above, the Inquiry’s URN for that document should be provided in the index to the witness statement (see (e), below), where the URN is known at the time the draft statement is returned (otherwise, that column should be left blank);
+This should be followed by the URN of the document in brackets, for example, “(POL00000001 or WITNXXXX0101)”.
+As set out above, the Inquiry’s URN for that document should also be included in the index to the witness statement (see (e), below), where the URN is known at the time the draft statement is returned (otherwise, that column should be left blank).
+Please only include each URN once in the index, when it is first referenced in the body of the statement; and

-e. each statement should be accompanied by an index of the documents referred to in the statement, identifying the documents by exhibit number (e.g. WUIXXX_01/1, WUIXXX_01/2 etc.), full document description, the provider’s control number (if applicable) and URN (if available), as demonstrated in the Appendix.
+d. each statement should be accompanied by an index of the documents referred to in the statement, identifying the documents by URN, full document description and the provider’s control number (if applicable), as demonstrated in the Appendix.
+Documents referred to by a witness should be listed in the index in the order in which they appear in the statement.
 If any of this information is not yet available when the draft statement is returned, the column should simply be left blank.
 The Inquiry’s Legal Team will liaise with witnesses in this regard.

 9. Any questions relating to the content or format of a witness statements should be directed to the Legal Team member named in the Rule 9 Request or, otherwise, to the Solicitor by email: email@example.com.